JoshPaulie/web-dev-book/src/about-css/index.md

 CSS styling can be applied in 3 ways: inline, internal, and external

 ## Inline styling
 Inline styling is styling defined within the element's `style` attribute.
 It supersedes any other type of styling.
-This means that a body inline styled to have a red background will always have a red background, regardless of any styling rules created in an internal or external style sheet
+This means that a body inline-styled to have a red background will always have a red background, regardless of any styling rules created in an internal or external style sheet

 ```html
 ...